Azure/Mission-Critical-Connected/docs/reference-implementation/Developer-Guide.md

 2. A [Dockerfile](/src/app/AlwaysOn.CatalogService/Dockerfile) to build .NET project (service) and deploy the workload to a Kubernetes cluster
 3. A [Helm Chart](/src/app/charts/catalogservice/Chart.yaml) to define our service for Kubernetes
 4. A [set of values for the Helm Chart](/src/app/charts/catalogservice/values.yaml) that defines parameters for the service such as the ports for the workload, scaling, and connection information to Front Door, Ingress, etc.
+5. If you have integrated APIM, you will also need to update the [APIM Terraform Template](/docs/example-code/apim.tf) to include a definition for the new API.

 ## Deployment